Markov was part of the great tradition of mathematics in Russia.

 We would like to describe how systems like these operate, and analyze them to understand their performance limits.

-we formulate a rule that tells us how to compute the next state of the system based on the current state of the system.
+formulate a rule that specifies how to compute the next state of the system based on the current state of the system.

 So we would say that the state of the system at time \(k\) is a vector \({\bf x_k} \in \mathbb{R}^n,\) and